open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/container-k3s-host.md

 (EMT) edge.
 There are usecases where customer would like to deploy native container apps without using Kubernetes for container orchestration.

-To enable this usecase going forward EMT will support container runtime and kubernetes installer as part of the same immutable image.
+To enable this use case, going forward EMT will support container runtime and kubernetes installer as part of the same immutable image.

 This proposal focuses on enabling the installation of container only host and kubernetes host using the same image.